Seawater systems for yachts

 04

-Collectors and lines with obstructions or wear
+Collectors, lines and connections with obstructions or wear

 05